apache/kafka/tests/README.md

 --------------------------
 Docker containers can be used for running kafka system tests locally.
 * Requirements
-  - Docker 1.12.3 is installed and running on the machine.
+  - Docker 1.12.3 (or higher) is installed and running on the machine.
-  - Test require a single kafka_*SNAPSHOT.tgz to be present in core/build/distributions.
-   This can be done by running ./gradlew clean releaseTarGz
+  - Test require that Kafka, including system test libs, is built.
+This can be done by running ./gradlew clean systemTestLibs
 * Run all tests
 ```
 bash tests/docker/run_tests.sh